The Devil’s Footprints: The Unsolved Mystery That Left England Wondering What Walked Among Them

 Some thought a rabbit or hare could have hopped in the snow, leaving weird tracks.
 Others floated the idea of an escaped kangaroo (there was reportedly one in a private menagerie nearby).

-Problem: Hopping animals leave paired tracks, these prints were single file, perfectly spaced, in a straight line.
-No hopping pattern.
+Problem: Hopping animals leave paired tracks, these prints were single file, perfectly spaced, in a straight line, not a classic hopping pattern.

-Also… kangaroo tracks going up walls and across rooftops?
+Also… kangaroo tracks going up walls and across rooftops through a snow storm?
 Unlikely.

 2. A prank